zipvilization/Zipvilization/world/solumtools/index.md

 They are related, but not identical.

+**SolumTools**

-**SolumTools** reads and derives deterministic state.
+reads, derives, translates, and exposes deterministic state.

+**Metrics**

-**Metrics** organizes selected measurements for presentation and analysis.
+organizes selected measurements for presentation and analysis.

-For example, SolumTools may derive the amount of Pool-held Solum.
+For example, SolumTools may derive the amount of Pool-held SOLUM.

 Metrics may present that result as:

 > **Dormant Land: X% of the world**

-The underlying signal and its presentation are different layers.
+The underlying state and its presentation are different layers.

 ---

 # SolumTools and SolumWorld

-SolumTools is the data layer.
+SolumTools provides translated world data.

-SolumWorld is the world-scale graphical representation built from that valid state.
+SolumWorld uses that valid state to construct the broad graphical representation of Zipvilization.

+For example:

 SolumTools may expose:

 > **Dormant Land decreased by X m².**

-SolumWorld may make that change visible across the world.
+SolumWorld may make that territorial change visible across the world.

 SolumTools may expose:

 > **A new City-scale territorial state exists.**

+SolumWorld may represent that structure geographically.

+SolumTools may expose:

+> **Permanent Nature increased.**

-SolumWorld may show that structure within the graphical world.
+SolumWorld may show the corresponding irreversible change to the world.

 The relationship is:

-> **SolumTools makes the data understandable.**
+> **SolumTools translates the data.**
+>
-> **SolumWorld makes the world visible.**
+> **SolumWorld shows the world.**

-SolumWorld must not invent state that the underlying blockchain state and canonical rules do not support.
+SolumWorld must not invent state that the underlying data and canonical rules do not support.

 → **[Explore SolumWorld](/world/solumworld/)**